burgil/supe-project-creator/README.md

 **Key Features**
 ----------------

-*   Creates a new project with a basic structure
-*   Configures hot reloading for fast and efficient development, Only important files are watched, Fully configurable.
-*   Supports various options for customizing the project setup
-*   Fully configurable - No third party modules
+### 1. **Lightning-Fast Project Setup**

+Create new projects in seconds with our intuitive scaffolding tool.
+Get started with a basic project structure, hot reloading, and a seamless development experience.

+### 2. **Customizable and Configurable**

+Tailor your project to your needs with our flexible options and configurations.
+No third-party modules required - you're in control.

+### 3. **TypeScript Mastery**

-*   TypeScript, TypeScript Everywhere.
-ESNext, ESM, Bun, Deno.
-We got it all.
+Enjoy comprehensive TypeScript support, including error watching, ESNext, ESM, Bun, and Deno.
+We've got you covered for all your TypeScript needs.

-*   TypeScript error watcher
-*   Fast.
-Very fast start up time.
-*   Smart.
-Even the browser won't launch twice if it's already open.
-*   Will also supports Deno in next update.
+### 4. **Blazing-Fast Performance**

+Experience rapid startup times and intelligent browser handling.
+Our tool is designed to optimize your workflow.

+### 5. **Intelligent Development**

+Say goodbye to unnecessary browser launches and tedious manual configurations.
+Our tool is designed to simplify your development workflow.

 **Upcoming Features**
 --------------------